-Students study and discuss sociolinguistic variation at the level of a single language.
-Topics include such matters as the theory of variation; dialectology; ethnography of communication; pragmatics (power, solidarity, politeness); language and gender; social factors (time, generation, social class, social network, and identity); and standard and non-standard usage.
+Upon completion of this course students will be able to describe and discuss sociolinguistics variation at the level of a single language.
+Topics include but are not limited to: the theory of variation, variationist data collection; dialectology, ethnography of communication, pragmatics (power, solidarity, politeness); language and gender; social factors (time, generation, social class, kin/peer group social network, ethnicity and identity); and standard and non-standard usage.

 Credit hours: 3